HELP! You can learn from failure

 During the lecture, attention was given to the challenges of conducting research on interventions in everyday healthcare practice.
 A personal experience was shared, reflecting on a grant application for elderly care that was initially rejected.
 Despite this setback, funding was eventually secured through the ZonMW Efficiency Program, highlighting that perseverance pays off, even when the first attempt fails.

-The research focused on evaluating a healthcare intervention to prevent delirium in older hospital patients.
-While the trial did not yield the expected results, the lecture emphasized the lessons learned from setbacks and how these experiences contributed to further professional development.
-Discussions also highlighted the importance of resilience and persistence in scientific research, showing how negative outcomes can still provide valuable insights.
-The lecture encouraged reflection on the value of failures and the opportunities that arise from revising strategies and approaches in academia.
+The research in question aimed at the evaluation of a healthcare intervention that was meant to prevent delirium in older hospital patients.
+Even though the trial did not deliver the expected results, there where lessons to be learned from the results that were found.
+Our lecture dove into these lessons and how they contributed to further professional development.
+Furthermore, we spoke about the importance of perseverance and resilience in scientific research.
+We learned that even negative outcomes can give us valuable insights.
+We reflected on the worth of failure and the opportunities that arise when we revise strategies and pathways in an academic setting.

 Speaker